System Procedure 3.4.1 Undergraduate Admissions

 • enrolling in non-credit and closed-credit courses offered through Continuing Education and Customized Training (CECT),

-• currently incarcerated and enrolling in a college or university prison partnership program, or
+• currently incarcerated and enrolling in a college or university prison partnership program*,

 • enrolling in federal, state, county, or other public or non-profit sponsored academic programs.

-Subpart C. Visiting student provisions
+Subpart C. Registration

 1. Visiting students shall satisfy course prerequisites of the college or university where a course will be taken.

 3. Colleges and universities may deny enrollment as a visiting student to any student who has an enrollment hold due to conduct or academic progress reasons at any college or university.
-A visiting student who has an enrollment hold due to conduct or academic progress reasons at the visiting institution shall complete the appropriate appeals process at the college or university where the hold is located.
+A visiting student who has an enrollment hold due to conduct or academic progress reasons at the visiting college or university shall complete the appropriate appeals process at the college or university where the hold is located.

 4. Colleges and universities shall deny enrollment as a visiting student to any student who has an enrollment hold due to outstanding financial obligations at any other college or university.